Distinguishing number of Urysohn metric spaces

 \begin{lem} Every crab $G$ is rigid. \end{lem} \begin{proof} Let $G$ be a crab with associated spider $S$, heft $n$ and $\mathcal{C}$ the set of maximal cliques.
 Let $g$ be an automorphism of $G$.
-Then $g$ induces a permutation $\mathcal{C}$, and fixes the centre clique $\CS$ since it is the only one of size $n+1$; hence, $g$ induces an automorphism of its associated spider and since the latter is assumed to be rigid then $\mathcal{C}$ are actually fixed.
+Then $g$ induces a permutation $\mathcal{C}$, and fixes the centre clique $\CS$ because it is the only one of size $n+1$; hence, $g$ induces an automorphism of its associated spider and because the latter is assumed to be rigid then $\mathcal{C}$ are actually fixed.

-Further we claim that $g$ is the identity map.
+We claim that $g$ is the identity map.
 First let $x\in V(\CS)$, and assume that $x\not=f(x)$.
 There exists a (unique) clique $\CS'$ which is adjacent to the clique $\CS$ and which does not contain a vertex which is adjacent to $f(x)$.
-But $V(\CS')$ contains a vertex $x'$ which is adjacent to $x$, implying that $f(x')\not\in V(\CS')$, a contradiction.
+We then have that $V(\CS')$ contains a vertex $x'$ which is adjacent to $x$, implying that $f(x')\not\in V(\CS')$, a contradiction.
 Hence, $f(x)=x$ for all $x\in V(\CS)$, implying inductively on the distance from the centre that $f(x)=x$ for all $x\in V(G)$. \end{proof}